thosearetheguise/thosearetheguise.github.io/_posts/2021-09-21-Vulnhub-Hackerkid-1.md

 Lets see what we can do with this one.

+Bit of a search for `tornado exploit` in your fav search engine should give you some info and lead you to find that [Tornado is vulnerable](https://opsecx.com/index.php/2016/07/03/server-side-template-injection-in-tornado/) to SSTI.

-We notice that it is vulnerable to SSTI using this.
+We confirm that this setup is vulnerable to SSTI using this.
 {% raw %}
 ```
 http://hackerkid.blackhat.local:9999?name={%import%20os%}{{os.popen(%22whoami%22).read()}}